cirosantilli/linux-cheat/network/README.md

 On Ubuntu 12.04, there are a few ways of doing it.

-###Static IP with DHCP reservation
+##Static IP with DHCP reservation

 This is not strictly static, but it is the simplest option.

 On you router configuration, find the DHCP Reservation Lease Infos.

 This allows you to map LAN IPs directly to MAC addresses.

 On my Numericable router it is found under the IP LAN tab.

 Set the interface to use DHCP.

+The assigned address must be in the DHCP range.

-###Static IP with NetworkManager
+##Static IP with NetworkManager

 Using the NetworkManager GUI: